awaisable/awaisable/README.md

 ##  The Work I Do

-A Project Management professional experienced in leading software and cross-functional initiatives from concept to successful delivery.
-My approach combines structured planning, realistic estimation, stakeholder alignment, and strategic execution to ensure projects are delivered with clarity and measurable impact.
+Project Management professional experienced in delivering software and cross-functional projects from idea to launch.
+I combine practical planning and stakeholder coordination with hands-on Business Analysis and Quality Assurance experience to ensure clear requirements, controlled scope, and reliable, high-quality delivery.

 ---